 - Allows teachers to structure learning to best suit the students.
 Teachers can plan individual virtual work on online learning days and save discussions and presentations for in-classroom learning.

-How to create an effective hybrid learning classroom
+How to create an effective hybrid learning environment

-Select a hybrid learning strategy to improve the learning model
+Select a strategy to improve the learning model

-You’ll need to determine which educational technology you will use and then undergo tech training to understand these technologies.
+First, determine which educational technology you will use.
+After this, undergo tech training to understand these technologies.
 This way, you’ll be able to use them effectively in the classroom and online.
 The best strategy?
 Keep it simple.
 Choose one or two valuable technologies or platforms to manage your online learning and assignments.

 An interactive whiteboard is an essential learning tool to engage students in a familiar structure that they can visually learn from and collaborate.
 In this way, the Vibe board is a valuable educational tool for real-time teaching and interaction.